Blue Thunder: Design

+Fictional characteristics

+Described in the film as having 1 inch "NORDOC-NATO armor", Blue Thunder had a chin turret with an electric 20 mm six-barrel rotary cannon capable of a rate of fire of 4,000 rounds per minute.
+Surveillance used twin cheek-mounted Nitesun spotlights, infrared thermograph, and airborne TV camera with 100:1 zoom and night-vision capability.
+The cameras fed 3/4 in videotape, with a locker in the belly of the aircraft.
+External audio pickups were capable of hearing "a mouse fart at two thousand feet".
+A "whisper mode" granted it the ability to operate in silence.
+It also has a "Turbine boost", a turbo boost function giving Blue Thunder increased speed; in the film it was used to help perform a 360° loop.

+Blue Thunder's cannon was controlled by a Harrison helmet in conjunction with a "Harrison Fire Control System", named after one of the special effects prop designers.
+The project cost was described as US$5 million.

+The helmet-controlled gun turret and Target Acquisition and Designation Sights, Pilot Night Vision System (TADS/PNVS) is similar to that of the AH-64 Apache, which uses an "Integrated Helmet And Display Sight System" (IHADSS), wherein the nose-mounted sensors and the 30 mm chain gun are linked to the gunner's helmet.

 Reception

 Box office

 Blue Thunder was released on May 13, 1983.
 It was the number 1 ranked film in the United States on its opening weekend, taking in $8,258,149 at 1,539 theaters, overtaking the previous number 1 film Flashdance.
 The film was ranked No. 2 in its second and third weekends.
-Overall, in the US, it took in $42,313,354 for its 66 days of release.
-Blue Thunder was released in West Germany on February 5, 1983, before its US release, being released worldwide between June and September 1983.
+Overall, in the US, it earned $42,313,354 over its 66 days of release.
+Blue Thunder was released in West Germany on February 5, 1983, before its US release, and it was released worldwide between June and September 1983.
 Its UK release was August 25, 1983.
 It was released in East Germany and South Korea in 1984.
 Its total international box office income is unreported.
-The film made $21.9 million in video rentals in the US.
+The film earned $21.9 million from video rentals in the US.